 (3) Purchasers would be likely to believe that the goods or services originate in the geographic place identified in the mark.

-As you can tell, Charney’s Los Angeles Apparel Company fits quite neatly within this framework, and therefore, without a showing of secondary meaning (which will likely be difficult to establish as this point because the company is still brand new), will not be subject to registration with the USPTO.
+As you can likely tell, Charney’s Los Angeles Apparel Company fits quite neatly within this framework, and therefore, without a showing of secondary meaning (which will likely be difficult to establish as this point because the company is still pretty new), will not be subject to registration.

 In order to achieve federal-level trademark protections for his new brand, Charney will have to find a way to get consumers to connect Los Angeles Apparel Company goods with the brand itself, which is, of course, no easy feat.
 Stay tuned.